ae-lexs/kavak-ai-sales-agent/README.md

 ### Configuration

-To enable the LLM feature, set the following environment variables in your `.env` file:
+To enable the LLM feature, set the following environment variables (in `.env` file for Docker Compose, or in your shell environment for local development):

 ```bash
 # Enable LLM feature